 CSP criminal justice records include the case file (including witness statements), certain photos, dash cam footage, and radio communications.
 Juvenile information can be obtained with parent or legal guardian authorization.
 These records do not include court dispositions on arrests.

-Fees apply according to the fee schedule and the the CRU can be contract as follows:
+Fees apply according to the fee schedule, and the CRU can be contacted as follows:

 Central Records Unit